Add

 • Static code export possible (HTML/CSS/JS), but without CMS or e-commerce.

-• Closed architecture: no complete self-host with Webflow CMS.
+• Closed architecture: no full self-hosting with Webflow CMS.

 • Webstudio

-• Orientation towards integration with GitHub environments + deployment on external platforms.
+• Built for integration with environments like GitHub + deployment on external platforms.

-• Managed hosting available, but the key promise is freedom of hosting.
+• Managed hosting available, but the key promise is hosting freedom.

-Webflow is based on a Webflow hosting fully managed, based on a powerful CDN, which greatly simplifies the implementation and maintenance for non-technical teams.
+Webflow relies on fully managed Webflow hosting, powered by a high-performance CDN, which greatly simplifies launch and maintenance for non-technical teams.

 Criteria Webflow Webstudio

-Native hosting Yes, mandatory for CMS/e-commerce Yes (depending on plans), but more optional
+Native hosting Yes, required for CMS/e-commerce Yes (depending on plan), but more optional

-Self-host Partial (static sites) Intended to be complete (depending on chosen stack)
+Self-hosting Partial (static sites) Designed to be complete (depending on the chosen stack)

 CI/CD integration Indirect (via export) More natural (Git, dev workflows)

-Webflow is years ahead of the native CMS.
-Webstudio is in the process of catching up or relying more on external integrations/solutions.
+Webflow is years ahead on native CMS.
+Webstudio is catching up or relies more on integrations / external solutions.

 • Webflow CMS